Anime Music Video Contest FAQ

 The AMV Contest pre-screeners are comprised mostly of veteran Anime Boston staffers.
 Most of them have been doing it for years and are familiar with the AMV Contest.
 Individuals who submit entries for the contest are not allowed to attend the pre-screening.
 The pre-screening itself is an invite-only event that usually takes 12-14 hours.

-We check the upload form regularly, from once a week when submissions open to multiple times a day as the deadline approaches.
+We check the upload form regularly, and more frequently as the deadline approaches.
 If you do not hear from us after two weeks, or within two days after the deadline, please contact the AMV Contest Coordinator.

 Most common file formats are acceptable: AVI, MKV, MP4, MPEG, QuickTime, WMV, etc. But sometimes if a format is too new, our encoder may not support it and we may ask you to resubmit in a more widely accepted format.